-Two (2) lines, generally red and blue will move water to any faucet as desired.
+Two (2) lines, generally red for hot and blue for cold will move water to any faucet as desired.
 Valves are located on LCC as listed below.
 Lines will be attached to each other with plastic or copper connectors.
 A compression ring clamps line and fittings together.